abrardev99/danielmorgan.co.uk-2017/source/_projects/2017-11-16-nand2tetris-part-1.md

 ![NOT, AND and OR gates made from NAND gates](/media/projects/2017-11-16-nand2tetris-part-1/not-and-or-with-nand.jpg)

-(NAND is not the only basic building block you could use)
+NAND isn't the only fundamental building block you could use: Check out [NOR logic](https://en.wikipedia.org/wiki/NOR_logic).

 It's from these 3 simple logical operations: AND, OR, and NOT; that we can start building complex behaviours.
 The book gives descriptions of more complex chips, along with a truth table describing how it should operate.
 The course only asks for you to describe a chip in a Hardware Description Language (HDL).
 It might have been easier if I started there, but I like to have diagrams to really understand what's happening.
-Below I'll describe the process I came up with to turn truth tables into both diagrams and eventually HDL.
+Below I'll describe the process I came up with to turn truth tables into both diagrams and eventually HDL that runs on the [hardware simulator](http://nand2tetris.org/software.php).

 ## Boolean Algebra